 How do you know if your site is working for you?

-Using various tolls-of-the-trade like heatmaps and analytics, we can determine what areas of your website are being clicked on, scroll to, and working for you.
+Using various tools-of-the-trade like heat maps and analytics, we can determine what areas of your website are being clicked on, scroll to, and working for you.

 An excellent example of one of these tools is called a Heatmap.
 Heatmaps show what areas of a page are used.
 This is quicker than looking at your Analytics and comparing data.